FILM REVIEWS

 The eponymous heroine (Sissy Spacek in the movie that catapulted her to stardom) is on one level a stock character, a misfit who comes of age and discovers her sexuality under the most terrifying conditions.

-An early scene shows the totally unprepared Carrie experiencing her first menstruation at the gym; her friends react as if she were a freak.
+An early, crucial scene shows the totally unprepared Carrie White experiencing her first menstruation at the gym’s showers; her friends react as if she were a freak.
 “Help me,” she screams in desperation, but her friends laugh, and it takes her teacher to pull her out of hysterics.
-Fatherless, Carrie lives with her crazed, fanatically religious, mother (Piper Laurie), who perceives herself as a virgin damaged by sex.
-Shy and sexually inhibited, Carrie's main desire is to gain acceptance by her peers; she is unloved at home and ridiculed at school.
+It’s defining moment that actress Spacek has described as “being hit by a truck)

 The second part of the narrative turns into a slash horror film, another revenge story, thus fitting into the decade's dominant theme of vengeance.
 Carrie's telekinetic powers are used against her classmates and mother.
 In her retaliation, kitchen knives whiz through space, piercing her mother's body until she looks like a crucified saint.

-De Palma's first commercial hit, after a couple of small indies (“Hi Mom”) starring the young Robert De Niro, is still one of his best pictures.
-And the shocking ending, which has been imitated by many directors, is still thrilling to behold.
+De Palma’s first commercial hit, after a couple of small indies, such as “Hi Mom” starring the young Robert De Niro, is still one of his best and most iconic pictures, combining skillfully horror and adolescent angst.

 Oscar Nominations: